-For those organizations that do not already have adequate measures in place, a funder pledge will push them to take steps that will likely require money, expertise, and staff/volunteer time.
+For those YSOs that do not already have adequate measures in place, the Pledge will push them to take steps that will likely require money, expertise, and staff/volunteer time.
 We hope that organizations will see this process as an opportunity to engage their stakeholders in a very important conversation, and that those stakeholders will step up to make sure the organizations they care about are in compliance.
 Likewise, as funders join the Pledge, and start holding the causes they care about to a higher standard, we hope that will inspire the funders to step up with the resources needed for compliance in the organizations they wish to continue supporting.
-We also hope that the community-wide conversation around the pledge will catalyze funders and organizations to explore innovative approaches to compliance that diffuse and control costs and improve effectiveness.
+We also hope that the community-wide conversation around the Pledge will catalyze funders and organizations to explore innovative approaches to compliance that diffuse and control costs and improve effectiveness.

-There are already many resources, both Jewish and non-Jewish, both private and nonprofit, that can help organizations be better prepared.
+There are already many resources both private and nonprofit, that can help organizations be better prepared.
 The goal of the Pledge is not just to instigate change, but also to help point organizations in the right direction to get the help they need.
-Minimally that would include a website with information and links, but ultimately could lead to a network of partners (of organizations and individual consultants) who can be contacted for support – and online and in person training.
-Because of the diversity of community, and the diversity of needs, the backers of the pledge cannot be in the business of imposing specific sources for this (which would require burdensome oversight and vetting).
+Minimally this will include a website with information and links, but ultimately could lead to a network of partners (of organizations and individual consultants) who can be contacted for support – and online and in person training.
+Because of the diversity of community, and the diversity of needs, it would inappropriate to pre-determine what resources organizations must use to improve their safety frameworks.
 Rather, the goal is to empower organizations as consumers to seek out the best possible fit for their needs.

 If all it takes is an organization asserting that they have adequate policies and procedures, won’t some organizations make the assertion but not back up their words with actions?

-Doesn’t that mean the pledge is entirely dependent upon funders excercising oversight to determine and assure compliance?
+Doesn’t that mean the pledge is entirely dependent upon funders exercising oversight to determine and assure compliance?